Nonparametric Link Prediction in Large Scale Dynamic Networks

+} where $\bti$ is a bandwidth parameter which we will require to be $O(\nt^{-(1/2+\epsilon)})$ for some $\epsilon>0$ in order to obtain consistency and distributional convergence. $\dcKone(\dch,\dchp)$ is a discrete analog of a continuous kernel function (similar functions can be found in~\citet{Aitchison_Aitken} and \citet{Wang_Ryzin}).
+As is the case with continuous kernel functions, it has the property that as the bandwidth parameter $\bt\rightarrow 0$, it is equal to one if and only if $\dch=\dchp$, and zero otherwise.
+Similarly $\xi(\dcg,\dcgp)$ has the property that as $\bti\rightarrow 0$, it approaches $I\{\dcgp=\dcg\}$.
+This inner kernel function can also be extended to features at $L_1$ distance two and so forth, while weighing those terms by powers of $\bti$.

+Plugging in the definition of the kernel in Equation~\ref{eq:first-definition}, we obtain the following interpretation of the estimator:

-Intuitively, given the query pair $(i, j)$ at time $t$, we look only inside cells for the query feature $s=\dcg$ in all neighborhood datacubes, and compute the linkage probability $\dcnplusp/\dcnp$ in these cells; these probabilities are then averaged by the similarities of the datacubes to the query neighborhood datacube.
-Thus, the probabilities are computed from historical instances where (a) the feature vector of the historical node pair matches the query, and (b) the local neighborhood was similar as well.
+Useful intuition can be obtained by considering the case $\bti=0$.
+Here, given the query pair $(i, j)$ at time $t$, we look inside cells for the query feature $s=\dcg$ in all neighborhood datacubes, compute the average \dcnplusp and \dcnp in these cells after accounting for the similarities of the datacubes to the query neighborhood datacube, and use their quotient as the estimate of linkage probability.
+Letting $\bti>0$ provides an estimator that deals more effectively with sparsity by computing weighted averages of $\dcnplusp$ and $\dcnp$ over features $s$ that are ``close'' to $\dcg$.

+Thus, the probability estimates are derived from historical instances where (a) the feature vector of the historical node pair matches the query, and (b) the local neighborhood is similar as well.

-Now, we need a measure of the closeness between neighborhoods.
-Two neighborhoods are close if they have similar probabilities $p(s)$ of generating links between node pairs with feature vector $s$, for any $s\in S$.
-We could simply compare point estimates $p(s)=\dcnplusJUSTFUNC/\dcnJUSTFUNC$, but this does not account for the variance in these estimates.
-Instead, we consider a normal approximation to the posterior of $p(s)$, and use the total variation distance between these normals as a measure of the closeness.
-More precisely, let $\hat{p}_s=\dcnplus/\dcn$ and $\hat{p}'_s=\dcnplusp/\dcnp$.
-Then,
+Now, we need a measure of the similarity between neighborhoods, with the goal of treating two neighborhoods as similar if they have similar probabilities of generating links between node pairs with feature vector $s$, for any $s\in S$.
+To this end we could simply compare point estimates $\dcnplusJUSTFUNC/\dcnJUSTFUNC$, but we also wish to account for the variance in these estimates.
+We achieve this by defining a similarity measure that has a Bayesian flavor: